Putting Inhaled Insulin to the Test

 - It acts fast.
 Wicked fast.
 Within 20 minutes of taking a dose to correct a high or impact a meal, I see it working on my blood sugar.
 It’s wildly wonderful and so satisfying!

-- Because it acts so fast…I learned within the first two weeks that I absolutely do not need to take my dose halfway through eating — even when testing super starchy foods like rice.
+- Because it acts so fast…I learned within the first two weeks that I absolutely do not need to take my dose halfway through eating—even when testing super starchy foods like rice.
 It’s awesome to watch your blood sugar rising, then suddenly flatten and stay in range after eating.
 Fast.
 Fast.
 Fast.
-EXAMPLE: The few times I’ve really needed an 8-unit cartridge includes the night I treated myself to 1.5 homemade gluten-free grilled cheese sandwiches.
+EXAMPLE: The few times I’ve really needed an 8-unit cartridge includes the night I treated myself to one and a half homemade gluten-free grilled cheese sandwiches.
 Lots of carbs.
 Lots of fat.
 I was 4.4 mmol/l80 mg/dL at the start of the meal, and I’d already learned not to dose too early, especially with a high-fat meal.
 About 30 minutes after eating, I checked my CGM.
 Ooops!
 I was already up to 7.6 mmol/l138 mg/dL with an UP arrow.
 I inhaled the 8-unit cartridge.
 45 minutes later, I was 6.2 mmol/L112 mg/dL with a slanted DOWN arrow.
 90 minutes after inhaling, I was at 6.1 mmol/l110 mg/dL, steady.

 - It’s very easy to stay under 8.8 mmol/l160 mg/dL with Afrezza once you get a knack for timing your dose, because it acts so fast.
 You can easily stop rising blood sugars in their tracks if you underestimate the carbohydrates in a meal.
 Yes, you can experience spikes if you underestimate the dose, but you learn quickly what kinds of meals need a 4-unit cartridge or an 8-unit, or a follow-up dose.
 And you can stop the spikes so quickly, too, so it’s not like spiking when you’re using Novolog or Humalog.